 I’ve climbed mountains and volcanoes four times the height of Sumidero Canyon, in the Chiapas region of Mexico, but they don’t make me anxious.
 It was a similar feeling to the one I had that day at the Cliffs of Moher in Ireland.
 They too, were ridiculously steep and made my knees wobble.
 I knew they weren’t going to suddenly crumble and crush us all to death, but for some reason I just couldn’t get that thought out of my mind.
 Is that normal?
 I think not.
 Somebody help!

 Pretty soon, I pushed such intrusive thoughts to back of my mind, helped considerably by the very cute German blonde sitting beside me.
 “Isn’t it beautiful!” she exclaimed.
-“Yes, she- I mean- it is” I may as well have replied.
+“Yes, she- I mean- it is” I replied.

 She was dead right though.
 The scenery was breath-taking, and well worth the 250 MXN (about $13) we’d paid to see it.
 I’d probably have paid more if I’d known I’d get to sit next to her too.